Each project contains issues, grants roles to project members, and configures how issues are tracked in that project.

 Show all fields link.

 Project owners may edit any field.
 Each field may also specify a list of field administrators who are also allowed to edit that field.
 This helps project owners delegate responsibility for configuring fields used in certain development processes to the developers who perform those processes.
+Each field can also specify a list of field editors when the field is restricted.
+This helps project owners delegate responsibility for changing the value of a custom field (in issues or templates) to specific users or monorail groups.

 Labels and fieldstab at the top of the page.